premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 ---

-18. What is the difference between Typed and Untyped Dataset?
+18. What is the difference between a Typed and Untyped Dataset?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)